What are the fees?

 Once you reach the relevant threshold, the Medicare Safety Net will provide a higher Medicare benefit for all eligible services for the rest of the calendar year.
 For more information, see Safety Net.

 While you have no Medicare safety net (as applies to everyone from 1 January each year), you would be out of pocket by at least $250 for each individual appointment and by $100 for each group appointment.
-However, the Medicare safety net starts to kick in once you have been out of pocket by approximately $2,000 since 1 January of that year.
+However, the Extended Medicare Safety Net (EMSN) starts to kick in once you have been out of pocket by $2,249.80 since 1 January (this is the threshold in 2022).
 By that time (which usually takes a couple of months of therapy), you should get back at least 80 per cent of the fee.

 You can search the Medicare Benefits Schedule on line.

-For individual sessions of 45 minutes duration, Item 306 applies.
+For individual sessions of at least 45 minutes duration, Item 306 applies (the temporary COVID-19 item 91830 is the equivalent).

-For group psychotherapy,sessions of at least one hour's duration Item 342 applies.
+For group psychotherapy, sessions of at least one hour's duration Item 342 applies (the temporary COVID-19 item 92455 is the equivalent).

-Other Items apply for family therapy, and couples therapy, consultations at home and other locations, and initial assessments.
+Other Items apply for family therapy (Item 346 or 92497) and couples therapy, consultations at home and other locations, and initial assessments.

 Psychotherapy is a commitment by the patient to their own treatment, and by the therapist to the patient.
-Patients are expected to attend sessions - unless ill or due to non-negotiable work commitments or on compassionate grounds - and cancelled or missed appointments will be charged.
+Patients are expected to attend sessions - unless ill or due to non-negotiable work commitments or on compassionate grounds.
+Cancelled or missed appointments will be charged.
 If payment needs to be recovered, costs will be borne by the patient.